top of page

 Although the stall is named "Laksa Johor", it serves more than just laksa Johor.
 There are mee kari (curry noodle), mee goreng (fried noodle), mee bandung (another Johor specialty originated in Muar), char kuew teow (fried kway teow) and laksa Penang.

 A unique characteristic of Laksa Johor is the use of spaghetti instead of yellow noodles.
-Together with fresh ingredients, such as cucumber, onions, beansprouts and half a lime, the spaghetti is then covered by a thick paste.
-The laksa gravy paste is not solely coconut-curry based but carries an acidity that resembles assam laksa too — but it is from lemongrass rather than tamarind.
+Together with fresh ingredients, such as cucumber, onions, beansprouts and a lime, the spaghetti is then covered by a thick paste.
+The laksa gravy paste is not solely coconut-curry based but carries an acidity that resembles assam laksa too — it is from lemongrass rather than tamarind.
 Many ingredients are ground to make the paste, including fish, dried prawns, chillies, etc. This dish, easily mistaken as vegetarian, is spicy and with lots of flavours.

-Mee Bandung is a Muar-specialty dish that uses thick yellow noodle with pieces of beef, an egg and greens, drenched with wet gravy and sprinkled with chopped coriander and spring onion.
+Mee Bandung is a Muar-specialty dish that uses thick yellow noodle with pieces of beef, egg and greens, drenched with wet gravy and sprinkled with chopped coriander and spring onion.
 The dominant ingredient of the gravy is minced dried shrimp and mixed with several spices to give the dish its aroma and mellow sweet-spicy flavour.
 The not-so-tender beef gives the dish some chewy texture, but not too tough.

 Stall 8: Kacang Pool Haji